emor

 During the Passover Seder, we journey from darkness to light, from slavery to redemption and freedom.

 It’s a journey that we aspire to complete in the four or five hours we spend at the Seder table.
+Our hope is that our travel through the Haggadah should teach us, inspire us, raise us to new spiritual heights.

-Our travel through the Haggadah should teach us, inspire us, raise us to new spiritual heights.
 The concept of the Seder as a journey is a nice one.
-But in reality, the Seder is the introduction to the journey, a summary of what to expect and what we are hoping to achieve on our quest.
+But in reality, the Seder is the introduction to the journey, an overture of what to expect and what we are hoping to achieve on our quest.
 It’s the briefing.

 God didn’t give us the Torah the day after we left Egypt because, excited as we were by the miracles of the plagues and the splitting of the sea, we weren’t ready to receive it.
 The fireworks and fanfare woke us up, got us motivated, and got us ready to buckle down to brass tacks and do the work.
 But they didn’t give us jet packs to simply zoom to the top of the ladder.